nginyc/rafiki/docs/index.rst

 ..
-Rafiki documentation master file, created by sphinx-quickstart on Mon Sep 17 16:39:17 2018.
+SingaAuto documentation master file, created by sphinx-quickstart on Mon Sep 17 16:39:17 2018.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to Rafiki's Documentation!
+Welcome to SingaAuto's Documentation!
 ====================================================================

-What is Rafiki?
+What is SingaAuto?
 --------------------------------------------------------------------

-*Rafiki* is a distributed system that trains machine learning (ML) models and deploys trained models, built with ease-of-use in mind.
+*SingaAuto* is a distributed system that trains machine learning (ML) models and deploys trained models, built with ease-of-use in mind.
 To do so, it leverages on automated machine learning (AutoML).

 For *Application Developers* and *Application Users*, without any ML expertise, they can: